 Vital Farms (VITL)

-We like Vital Farms.
+We see solid potential in Vital Farms.
 Its impressive sales growth and high returns on capital tee it up for fast and profitable expansion.― StockStory Analyst Team

 1. News